bricef/htt/README.md

 ## Todo

+- [ ] Check if repo exists.
+If it doesn't clone it first.
 - [ ] Handle case when local repo is behind remote.
 (Rebase?
 Merge?
 How?)
 - [ ] Set up interactive cli